PurnimaPathak44/Project-1/README.md

 - Contrastingly, R-Rated movies had the second highest review ratings and award wins/nominations.
 However had the lowest revenue and budget.
 - PG and PG-13 movies were fairly similar in all metrics with PG-13 having sightly higher popularity and award wins/nomination values.

+Line graphs were created to demonstrate how Film Rating movies changed throught the year 1961-2015.

 ### 4. "Top 10 Directors vs Revenue and Runtime Regression"